How do you say “I love you” in the most romantic way possible? By using the most romantic languages in the world, of

 The top 5 romantic languages (regardless of order) have a specific musicality that makes them pleasing to the human ear.
 Just as a thought exercise, try saying (or listening to) the same phrase in French and German – see the difference?

 Moreover, according to a Boston College study on Language and the Perception of Emotion, languages shape our emotional perception of the world.
-Therefore, the language we use to express our feelings can help us convey the depth and power we want.
+Therefore, the language we use to express our feelings of love or admiration can help convey the true depth and power that’s begind our declaration.
 For instance, the French romantic language can help create the mood for an amorous sensation a lot better than other languages.

 This happens because of the musicality of the language, but it also has to do with the way people see France and the language.
-After all, Paris is the universal city of love with impressive love symbols such as picturesque cobbled streets (for romantic walks at night), lively cafes (for deep conversations), and the Eifel Tower!
+After all, Paris is the universal city of love with impressive love symbols such as picturesque cobbled streets (for romantic walks at night), intimate cafes (for deep conversations), and the Eifel Tower!

 Luckily, for those who don’t speak fluid French and can’t seem to figure out the pronunciation, there is still hope.
 There are other languages on our list of most romantic languages, and we’ll discuss each of them below.